 Question: What do I need to take the CGA?

-The CGA is completed online and is supervised by a NACOR staff member.
+The CGA is completed online and is a supervised assessment.
 To complete the CGA you need a computer with a camera and microphone and a good internet connection.

-Can I complete any part of the PLAR process while I am still in my home country?
+Can I complete any part of the PLAR process from outside Canada?

 Question: Can I complete any part of the PLAR process while I am still in my home country?

-Yes, you can complete the document review and CGA while you are still in your home country.
+Yes, you can complete the document review and CGA from outside of Canada.

 Question: After I complete PLAR do I have to take the national examinations before I can become licensed?